AriGrele/bugnet/README.md

 Contains a script for turning the raw class confidences output by the processing pipeline into useable predictions at each taxonomic level.
 This folder additionally contains helper functions for extracting datetime information from images and size estimates from cropped insects, which can be used as covariates in analyses.

+### Data

+Input and output data storage across pipelines.
+Currently contains a small number of example images and image models.